Concordia University Copyright Guidelines

 - Copying shall not: (a) substitute for the purchase of books, publishers' reprints or periodicals; (b) be directed by higher authority; (c) be repeated with respect to the same item by the same teacher from term to term.

-- No charge shall be made to the student beyond the actual cost of the photocopying.
-(See Reproduction of Copyrighted Works by Educators and Librarians Basics (circular 21), United States Copyright Office: here)
+No charge shall be made to the student beyond the actual cost of the photocopying.
+(U.S. Copyright Office, Reproduction of Copyrighted Works by Educators and Librarians Basics (circular 21), 2014, p.
+6-7)